xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

 For example: `/html/body/div[1]/div[1]/div/div[3]/div[2]/div`

-In Katalon Studio, the XPath captured strategy for absolute XPath is `xpath:position`.
+In Katalon Studio, the XPath capture strategy for absolute XPath is `xpath:position`.
 Using absolute XPath is a simple way to solve the problem when dealing with dynamic elements.
-However, if something changes in the structure of your web page, your code will break, and this XPath fails.
+However, if something changes in the structure of your web page, this XPath might fail.
 Therefore, absolute XPath is not recommended for detecting dynamic elements.

 ### Relative XPath

-You might want to use the relative XPath method when you observe a pattern in the attribute values like ID or Class of the web element.
+You might want to use the relative XPath method to observe a pattern in the attribute values like ID or Class of the web element.
 Relative XPath (smart XPath) is the path that starts from the middle of the HTML DOM structure.
 Unlike the absolute XPath that starts from the root, relative XPath starts with the double forward-slash (//), which means it can search the element anywhere on the webpage.
 Therefore, you can start from the middle of the HTML DOM structure without writing a long XPath.
 For example: `//a[contains(text(), 'Katalon Studio')]`.

-You can find a list of XPath capture strategies in Katalon Studio using relative XPath at this documentation: [Configure XPath](https://docs.katalon.com/katalon-studio/docs/web-selection-methods.html#configure-xpath).
+You can find a list of XPath capture strategies in Katalon Studio using relative XPath in this document: [Configure XPath](https://docs.katalon.com/katalon-studio/docs/web-selection-methods.html#configure-xpath).

 ## How to identify nested elements?